About the Journal

 Focus and Scope

-An important purpose of Studia Vernacula is the contribution it makes to the mission of the University of Tartu in preserving and developing Estonia’s cultural heritage: ‘In order to contribute to the preservation and development of the Estonian language and culture, the university promotes Estonian-language education and scientific disciplines which study Estonia and its people, preserves Estonia’s cultural heritage and provides services to the public in relation to that heritage’ (s.
-2(4) University of Tartu Act).
+Studia Vernacula contributes to the mission of the University of Tartu in preserving and developing Estonian cultural heritage: “The University advances the sciences investigating Estonia and its people for the purpose of preservation and development of the Estonian language and culture, and education in Estonian, preserves national cultural heritage and provides the related services to the public.”
+(S. 2(4) University of Tartu Act.)